GAWDILessonRepos/wdi_1_ruby_demo_rspec_math/README.md

 By the end of this, students should be able to:

-- Describe, in plain language, what RSpec expectations do
+- Describe, in plain language, what RSpec expectations do.
-- Write an expectation for the existence of a method
+- Write an expectation for the existence of a method.

 ## Instructions

+- Fork and clone this repo, change working directory.
+- Run `bundle install`
+- Run `rspec spec`.
+All the tests should pass.
+- Open `spec/math_spec.rb`, then sit tight.
+- Follow along with your instructor.
+Stage and commit your changes as you progress.
+- Push changes to your Github repo `git push origin master`.

 Fork and clone this repo.
 Run `bundle` then run `rspec`.
 Open `spec/math_spec.rb`, then sit tight.